tarwn/lessthandot-hugo/blogs/content/posts/2011-04-17-why-do-we-need-error.md

 **Alert user there is a problem:**  One thing that I think unnerves a user more than anything is to receive an error that is totally cryptic to them.
-And I can't think of any couple of errors that sounds worse than “a constraint has been violated” or how about the ever popular, “you've been chosen as a deadlock victim”.
+And I can't think of any couple of errors that sounds worse than "a constraint has been violated" or how about the ever popular, "you've been chosen as a deadlock victim".
 Sounds pretty impressive and could only end in disaster for the user.
 They have no idea whether or not what they just did became permanent in the database or not.
 With providing error logic in cases like this will give the user some idea of what just happened and what they need to do to correct the situation.
-They would probably much rather see something like, “The customer you are trying to add already exists” or “System error – please resubmit your change”.
+They would probably much rather see something like, "The customer you are trying to add already exists" or "System error – please resubmit your change".
 These are more descriptive and give the user answer to what happened and to what their next steps are going to be in order to correct the situation.